Private, In-Home Tutoring in Brewer, Maine

-SchoolTutoring Academy’s tutoring programs for Brewer students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Brewer, Maine students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The mission of the state of Maine is to prepare its students with a rich curriculum that requires problem solving, critical thinking, student collaboration and communication.
 Having a firm foundation in these literacy skills will help students in college.
 These skills will also be important in job searches and career success.
 Maine’s literacy and math programs are designed for excellence and school administrators and teachers strive to impart knowledge eo their students effectively to enhance learning.

 We currently cover the following Brewer-area school district: Brewer School Department.

 Educating Our Parents: Understanding the Brewer District Curriculum

 The crux of the ELA/Literacy program is the Career and College Readiness Anchor program that puts heavy emphasis on literacy.
 Literacy in reading, writing and communication is the foundation students need if they are to be successful in other core content areas such as History, Science and Social Studies.
 Students learn problem solving skills, with attention to reading text in way that allows them to comprehend the complex ideas presented.
 Students learn to skills in evidence collection, persuasive reasoning, and how to present their ideas in writing.